Si Vales, Valeo

 4 Tbsp. red wine leavings and honey combination (See below)

-Personally, I dislike cakes which are gritty… makes one feel like they are trying to chew sand pebbles.
+Personally, I dislike cakes of light which are gritty… makes one feel like they are trying to chew sand pebbles.
 I also dislike cakes which are chewy, and are hard to swallow.
 The Heimlick Maneuver in not a part of the liturgy.

 Once all of your ingredients have been combined, roll out the the dough, and use a lipstick tube to cut the dough into little round wafers.
 Refrain from using gingerbread man cookie cutters.
 You will impress no one.

-You can then line a cookie sheet with parchment paper and bake at 325 for about 10 minutes.
+Finally, you can then line a cookie sheet with parchment paper and bake at 325 for about 10 minutes.
 Temperature ranges vary wildly from one stove to another, so keep an eye on them.
 Don’t burn them.
 They should be crunchy on the outside and gooey on the inside.